 basic auth is not safe, but it works.

 ALTERNATIVELY (less work): simply make two fields: one for user and one for password -- this auth will be required for ALL apps that have a virtualhost and their webapp has the Access box checked. this is much less work and does not require user's passwords, so it's a little more safe in that regard (but still being unsafe).

-#8 Updated by cpg over 6 years ago
+#8 Updated by cpg almost 8 years ago

 - Status changed from Closed to Assigned

 i see some issues with webapps. the UI does not look great, but also i am not sure what to put in the root path.